Dave Chappelle Announces 2 Surprise Shows at Punchline SF

 Another round of Dave Chappelle surprise San Francisco shows has been announced!
-He will be performing at Punchline SF on Tuesday, December 13 and Wednesday, December 14th and tickets will sell out in a flash.
-Tickets will be $75 on Ticketmaster.
+He will be performing at Punchline SF on Wednesday, September 12 and Thursday, September 13 and tickets will sell out in a flash.

 Dave has been seen around the Bay Area a lot in the past few years.
 He has a home here and has been doing small, surprise shows at The Chapel, Cobb’s and Punchline, which are typically announced a few days before tickets go on sale.

 Chappelle is now enforcing a strict no-cellphones policy at all of his shows, after becoming frustrated with audiences who are too busy taking video of his sets than paying attention to the comedy.